 Make sure it’s part of your plan for facing the unexpected

 Welcome to the Council for Disability Awareness’ (CDA) blog site.
 Here, employers, consumers, and financial advisors will find posts dedicated to disability insurance awareness, workplace best practices, health and wellness, and what you need to know about protecting yourself, your income and your family.

 Disability insurance provides critical financial protection that is very different from other insurance products.
 Millions of working Americans don’t have it, and many don’t fully understand what it protects.
-Visit RealityCheckUp.org to find more information about insuring your income and learn why disability insurance is necessary for every working American.
+Visit RealityCheckUp.info to find more information about insuring your income and learn why disability insurance is necessary for every working American.

 Hygge may not be a household word in the States quite yet, but it’s currently experiencing a popularity growth spurt and influencing the way many Americans live their lives.
 With origins in Denmark, the word—pronounced “hoo-gah”—roughly translates to “coziness” in English, although most Danes will argue that hygge has more to do with well-being than…Read More